metrorailings/OwlBlog/content/posts/2020-playoff-preview.md

 The Titans are a bit of a fascinating bunch.
 A team with absolutely no defense, but everything else is just aces.
 The offense is beyond stacked - an elite quarterback, an all-pro tailback, two incredible wide receivers, and a dependable tight end to boot.
 Their mental cojones can't be questioned either - staging five comeback victories and weathering a massive COVID outbreak this year attests to the organization's mental fortitude.

 If only Tennessee had a serviceable defense...although Harold Landry holds some potential.
-If Landry actually shapes up and Tennessee's defense can finally develop something resembling a backbone, the Titans could be bound for the Super Bowl.
+If Landry actually shapes up and the defense can finally develop something resembling a backbone, the Titans could be bound for the Super Bowl.

 That being said, I can't give Tennessee any credence here regarding their defense.
 All of their playoff potential comes from everything else except defense.
 The Titans stand as a fascinating case study of whether a team could go far into the playoffs even if their defense is absolutely pathetic.
 We shall see.